louis77/sql_c3/README.md

     // Make a simple query
     String cmd = "SELECT * FROM (VALUES(1, 'hello', null), (2, 'world', null)) AS t(a_num, a_string, a_null)";

     Result res = conn.query(cmd)!;
+    defer res.close(); // Don't forget to close the result

     // Call next() to move to next row.
 Must also be called for the first row while (res.next()) {